by Christina Enevoldsen

 “Steve Austin, astronaut.
 A man barely alive.
 Gentlemen, we can rebuild him.
 We have the technology.
 We have the capability to build the world’s first bionic man.
 Steve Austin will be that man.
 Better than he was before.
 Better, stronger, faster.”
 Oscar Goldman in the opening narration to the “The Six Million Dollar Man”

 In Steve’s case, he had to repay the government by capturing their enemies.
 I started out with that motivation too.
 I began my healing with the belief that my self-improvement was for the benefit of other people.
 I’d be a better wife, mother, grandmother, and friend.
 I’d be a strong advocate for other survivors.

-I’m no super-hero, but with my restoration so far, I feel more whole and self-aware than most people I know who haven’t been through trauma.
+I’m no super-hero, but I feel more whole and self-aware than most people I know who haven’t been through trauma.
 I don’t have bionic vision, but I do see things with better clarity—not just suffering of others, but solutions to the suffering.
 I don’t have bionic limbs, but my healing has made me see how strong I really am.

 Does this resonate with you?
 Please join in by leaving your thoughts and feelings about this topic and don’t forget to subscribe to the comments.